simeonrediger/odin-rock-paper-scissors/README.md

 # Odin Rock Paper Scissors

-A simple *Rock, Paper, Scissors* game playable in the browser console.
+A simple *Rock, Paper, Scissors* game.

 In this project, I practice some very basic JavaScript skills, such as:
 - Pseudocode